wayOUT Los angeles Chapter

 Join us for the first Los Angeles wayOUT 🌈 GAYLA—one of LA's breakthrough events for celebrating queerness while raising money to empower LGBTQ+ youth to feel safe being who they really are.

-Unlimited food, open bar 🍷, special performances, live auction, music, dancing 💃🏾, and gaiety!
+Hosted by Eureka O’Hara and featuring debut content from Project Contrast, enjoy unlimited food, open bar 🍷, special performances, live auction, music, dancing 💃🏾, and gaiety!

 Theme and special performances to be announced but let's just say, shantay you'll want to stay the whole night long.